yuzhou2/swagger-doclet/README.md

 	<tr><td>-excludeFieldTags</td><td>This adds additional tags to the set of javadoc tags used for excluding model fields/methods.
 The default set contains exclude, hide, hidden.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

+	<tr><td>-excludeParamsTags</td><td>This adds additional tags to the set of javadoc tags used for excluding operation parameters.
+The default set contains excludeParams, hiddenParams, hideParams.
+NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

 	<tr><td>-resourceTags</td><td>This adds additional tags to the set of javadoc tags used for setting the resource that an operation is part of.
 This only applies to the cross class parser.
 The default set contains resource, resourcePath, parentEndpointName.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

 	<tr><td>-responseTypeTags</td><td>This adds additional tags to the set of javadoc tags used for setting a custom response model for an operation.
 The default set contains responseType, outputType.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>